 Each option has pros and cons, and the cost of getting a coffee machine suitable for a bedroom varies.
 Everyone knows that decent coffee machines can be expensive, but if you’re drinking your morning coffee at home instead of picking one up from a coffee shop on your way to the office, it will pay for itself several times over.

-Option 1 – get a coffee machine with a programmable timer and put it on your bedside table
+Option 2 – Bedside coffee machine with a programmable timer

 I wrote a separate article on the smallest coffee machines for compact spaces, but for alarm clock purposes, you need a timer too.